thednp/vite-solid-svg/README.md

 A Vite plugin that transforms SVG files into SolidJS components using the [DOMParser](https://github.com/thednp/domparser).
 Why this one?
-Because it's the fastest.
+It's 3x faster than any SVGO powered plugin.
+Check the [React](https://github.com/thednp/vite-react-svg) version for more info.

 ## Features